RL0109/Molecular-Model-Viewer/README.md

 ## Features
 - PDB file parsing: applies a custom parser to take atomic coordinates from PDB/CIF files
-- 3D rendering pipeline: Using sphere and cylinder primitives, creates renders atoms and bonds using raylib
+- 3D rendering pipeline: Using sphere and cylinder primitives, renders atoms and bonds using raylib
 - Interactive Controls: Using affine transforms allows users to rotate, translate, and scale the rendered atom.

 ## Interactive Controls